The Cavalier (film): Music

+"My Cavalier” composed by Hugo Riesenfeld (music) and R. Meredith Willson (lyrics).

 Background/Production

 Originally intended to be an all-sound film, the picture was shot silent and was distributed with a music and special effects soundtrack, with no dialogue, due to technical issues with the sound synchronization equipment.

 Preservation

 Previously considered to be a lost film, the film exists in the Spanish archive Filmoteca de Catalunya, Barcelona.
+Another print survives at the BFI film archive.